ctm/yld/src/running/past/2023/cocodona-250/creepy-crawly.md

      width="250"
      />

 I also saw a horned toad.
-They're common, and they're also not venomous, but they can squirt blood from their eyes.
+They're common, and they're not venomous, but they can squirt blood from their eyes.
 It's also amazing how camouflaged they are.

 FTR, I did not hear of any bites or stings, nor did I see anyone "attacked" by teddy bear cholla, but there was some teddy bear cholla